Introduction

 3. No Granular Access Control Beyond IP Restrictions

-A jump host cannot enforce "Alice can access web servers but not the database cluster" or "Bob can only connect between 9am and 6pm."
-Anyone with a valid SSH key can go anywhere from the jump host.
+A jump server cannot enforce "Alice can access web servers but not the database cluster" or "Bob can only connect between 9AM and 6PM."
+Anyone with a valid SSH key can go anywhere from the jump server.
 This is the opposite of least-privilege access.

 4. No Support for RDP, Databases, or Kubernetes

-5. The Jump Host Itself Becomes a Single Point of Failure
+5. The Jump Server Itself Becomes a Single Point of Failure

-If the jump host goes down — or worse, is compromised — your entire access path is blocked or exposed.
-A misconfigured jump host is one of the most common attack vectors for lateral movement inside a network, precisely because it has broad access to everything behind it.
+If the jump server goes down — or worse, is compromised — your entire access path is blocked or exposed.
+A misconfigured jump server is one of the most common attack vectors for lateral movement inside a network, precisely because it has broad access to everything behind it.

 6. No Built-in Multi-Factor Authentication

-Basic jump host setups rely entirely on SSH key management.
+Basic jump server setups rely entirely on SSH key management.
 Adding MFA requires manual integration of tools like Google Authenticator or Duo, with no centralized enforcement or audit trail.

 What Teams Are Using Instead: Open-Source PAM Platforms

-The limitations of traditional jump hosts have driven adoption of Privileged Access Management (PAM) platforms — software that provides all the functions of a jump host, plus session recording, credential management, RBAC, MFA, and support for protocols beyond SSH.
+The limitations of traditional jump servers have driven adoption of Privileged Access Management (PAM) platforms — software that provides all the functions of a jump server, plus session recording, credential management, RBAC, MFA, and support for protocols far beyond SSH.

-JumpServer is the most widely deployed open-source PAM platform, with over 500,000 deployments and 30,000+ GitHub stars.
-It replaces the jump host paradigm with a browser-based access gateway that supports:
+JumpServer is the most widely deployed open-source PAM platform, with over 500,000 deployments, 30,000+ GitHub stars, and adoption by 3,000+ enterprises worldwide.
+It replaces the jump server paradigm with a browser-based access gateway that supports:

-- SSH, RDP, VNC, Kubernetes, MySQL, PostgreSQL, Oracle, and more
+- SSH, RDP, VNC, Kubernetes, MySQL, PostgreSQL, Oracle, SQL Server, MongoDB, Redis, ClickHouse, and more

 - Web browser access with no client software required